 While the word Guerrilla is uncanny when paired next to marketing, it’s actually a wonderful tactic for turning your business advertising around.
 Guerrilla marketing is a unique form of inbound marketing designed to raise awareness for your brand.
 At the same time, guerrilla marketing doesn’t use conventional methods but instead relies on personal interactions.
 In most situations, guerrilla marketing is budget-friendly and experimental.
 We’ll explain some great strategies for guerrilla marketing below.

 Use Your Surroundings

 One of the most important strategies for Guerilla Marketing.
 Thinking out of the box is what gives consumers a separate feeling from looking at a traditional billboard.
 Consumers reward a creative marketing strategy by engaging with it.
 The perfect example is what paper towel company Bounty created in the busy streets of New York.
-Bounty creatively placed a gigantic coffee cup spilt over as people walked by.
+Bounty creatively placed a gigantic coffee cup spilled over as people walked by.
 A simple message states, “Make small work out of BIG spills” near the spill with the Bounty logo.
-People took pictures, and posed near the silly spill.
-Bounty’s ad spread fast in a densely populated city and successfully sparked consumer generated viral content.
+People took pictures and posed near the silly spill.
+Bounty’s ad spread fast in a densely populated city and successfully sparked consumer-generated viral content.

 Interact with Consumers

 Guerrilla marketing tactics are also special and interactive with consumers.
 Being interactive connects consumers to your brand.
 The Polish brand Tyskie used interaction to promote their beer.
 Life-size beer mug stickers were placed behind the door handles of restaurants and bars.
 Every time a consumer opened the door, it appeared as if they were clutching one of Tyskie’s giant beer mugs in their hand.
 The ad isn’t pitching a direct sale, but it’s easy for the consumer to imagine themselves having a beer.
 Not to mention, it’s a budget-friendly option for an ad.